ColecamC/recipes-predictive-project/README.md

 ---

 ## Assessment of Missingness
+**NMAR**
+There is no column that explicitly shows NMAR.
+However, the column with the most missing data, which is 'avg-rating' is Missing By Design.
+This is because ratings with 0 stars is equivalent to ratings with no ratings at all, hence the user not scoring the recipe yet.
+Therefore, any recipes with an average rating of 0 just means that the recipe has no reviews yet.

 Here's what a Markdown table looks like.
 Note that the code for this table was generated _automatically_ from a DataFrame, using